0xNineteen/blog.md/contents/btc-pbft/index.md

 *note:* these votes are normal transactions, and are included in on-chain compared to other off-chain voting methods

 - this process is continued for future blocks
-- when there are 2/3+ vote txs for the block in slot M then the block at slot N is confirmed
+- when there are 2/3+ vote txs for the block in slot M then the block at slot N is confirmed (this is commit)
   - 2/3 of nodes have seen the 2/3 votes for block N
+- this took me a while to wrap my head around but the idea is getting 2/3 votes for a block which contains 2/3 votes basically the same as the commit stage

 ### optimistic